 These systems must remain available, secure, and integrated across multiple locations.

-According to the U.S. Department of Health and Human Services, healthcare organizations must implement safeguards to protect electronic protected health information (ePHI).
+According to the U.S. Department of Health and Human Services, HIPAA-regulated covered entities and their business associates must implement safeguards to protect electronic protected health information (ePHI).
 This requires ongoing security measures, risk management, and monitoring.

 Generic IT providers often understand networks and computers but may lack experience with dental workflows and specialized applications.
 Dental-focused IT providers understand how technology impacts clinical operations, imaging performance, scheduling efficiency, and patient experience.